Goodbye Christopher Robin Leans More Eeyore Than Tigger

 P.S.
 If, after seeing this film, you're in the mood for something similar (a movie about another creator of a story concerning a boy and his stuffed animal) but different (completely distinct structure (documentary) and tone (hope and shunning fame)), I highly recommend checking out the Calvin & Hobbes retrospective Dear Mr. Watterson.

-Goodbye Christopher Robin, directed by Simon Curtis, opens in limited theaters October 13, 2017, wider throughout October and November; available for home viewing January 23, 2018.
+Goodbye Christopher Robin, directed by Simon Curtis, opened in limited theaters October 13, 2017, wider throughout October and November; available for home viewing January 23, 2018.
 It runs 107 minutes and stars Domhnall Gleeson, Margot Robbie, Kelly Macdonald, Will Tilston, Alex Lawther, Stephen Campbell Moore, Geraldine Somerville and Phoebe Waller-Bridge.
 Watch the trailer for Goodbye Christopher Robin here.

 Shawn McEvoy is the Managing Editor for Crosswalk.com and the co-host of ChristianMovieReviews.com & CrosswalkMovies.com's Video Movie Reviews.